mwambajoakim/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 ## 02 - This Bash script displays lines containing the bash word, thus allowing you to easily get the PID of your Bash process.
 - No use of `pgrep`
 - The third line of the script must had to be `# shellcheck disable=SC2009`

+## 03 - This Bash script displays the PID, along with the process name, of processes whose name contain the word bash.
+- Used `pgrep` with the `-l` option